tony-o/tony-o.github.io/articles/20211222-the-life-of-raku-module-authoring.md

 sub rot13(Str() $_) is export { .trans('a..zA..Z'=>'n..za..mN..ZA..Z') }
 ```

-Great, you can test it now (from the root of your module directory) with `raku -Ilib -e 'use ROT13; say rot13("hello, WoRlD!");`.
+Great, you can test it now (from the root of your module directory) with `raku -I. -e 'use ROT13; say rot13("hello, WoRlD!");`.
 You should get output of `uryyb, JbEyQ!`.

-Now fill in your tests and run the tests with `zef test .`
+Now fill in your test files and run the tests with `zef test .`

 ## Publishing Your Module